BatistaCo-Pedro/node/doc/api/fs.md

 * Returns: {Promise}

 Change the file system timestamps of the object referenced by the {FileHandle}
-then fulfills the promise with no arguments upon success.
+then resolves the promise with no arguments upon success.

 #### `filehandle.write(buffer, offset[, length[, position]])`